 But the advent of new digital tools— and the algorithms that power them— opens new horizons for sharing oral histories and telling stories with communities.
 These tools come from a wide variety of niche industries, but they all share one thing: the ability to sync a media file with a text file.

 Why is this interesting?
-Consider the video below.
-It’s a six-minute distillation of a full-length oral history.
-In order to make this “cooked” version that her family would appreciate, I made decisions about what content to keep, and what content to cut, all while considering a particular audience and purpose for the production.
-Notably, things the interviewee spoke that would be of value to future researchers or scholars did not make the cut— such as how the Ladies’ Aid Society quilting bees would sometimes take place at her mother’s house.
+Consider this video.
+It’s your average six-minute distillation of a full-length oral history.
+In order to make this “cooked” version that her family asked for, I made decisions about what content to keep, and what content to cut, all while considering a particular audience and purpose for the production.
+Notably, things Juanita spoke that would be of value to future researchers or scholars did not make the cut— such as how the Ladies’ Aid Society quilting bees would sometimes take place at her mother’s house.
+While a produced video short can merge narrative (Juanita’s spoken words) with archival photography (scanned family photos) and photos or b-roll I took in Juanita’s home during my time with her, her life story as shared with me is necessarily filtered through my editorial authority.
+Things I did not find important were cut, her quotes are clipped out of the context in which she spoke them, her words are rearranged and re-ordered.
+(Consider, if you have time, the difference in how she states her name and birthday at the opening of the full length interview as indexed in OHMS versus my edited version of her words in the short video.
+Through my editorial authority, I have literally impacted her voice and manner of speaking.)

 Though originally made for breakbeat artists and sound mixers, Soundcloud is perhaps the easiest tool to harness for visual engagement and digital publishing of interviews.
 It provides an easy to use embeddable audio player with a featured image and the ability to add tags.
 Apart from being incredibly easy to use, it’s best feature for oral histories is the ability to comment and make notes directly on the visual audio player, calling out pithy parts of the interview or introducing simple ‘chapter markers’.